MGF15/P-Decode/README.md

-# P-Decode is a Android Pattern ByPass
+# P-Decode is a Android Pattern Crack Tool
-You need gesture.key you can find it in data/system/ so you need a root :( After that run script and follow options
+You need gesture.key you can find it in data/system/ After that run script and follow options